noahehall/theBookOfNoah/0current/architectural thinking/application_design.md

 - design principles: sets of practices that form the basis of design patterns

   - favor composition over inheritance: dont overuse inheritance, composition should also be used to extend behavior
+    - identify application components that vary, and separate them from what stays the same
+    - HAS-A (a dog has an owner) is better than IS-A (a dog is a animal)
   - encapsulate what varies: anything expected to change often should be encapsulated behind some sort of interface
+    - its all about letting one part of a system vary independently of others, e.g. moving the brancing logic into a separate module that exports an interface
+    - all patterns implement this principle in some form or another
   - program to interfaces: keep designs high level and declarative
   - loose coupling between objects that interact
   - SOLID: by Martin Robert Martin